Standardizing reverberation-measured C IV time-lag quasars, and using them with standardized Mg II quasars to constrain cosmological parameters: Cosmological models

 We use various combinations of data to simultaneously constrain cosmological model parameters and \civ\ and \mq\ $R-L$ relation parameters in six spatially-flat and non-flat dark energy cosmological models.\footnote{For discussions of spatial curvature observational constraints see \citet{Chenetal2016}, \citet{Ranaetal2017}, \citet{Oobaetal2018a, Oobaetal2018b}, \citet{ParkRatra2019a, ParkRatra2019b}, \citet{DESCollaboration2019}, \citet{Lietal2020}, \citet{Handley2019}, \citet{EfstathiouGratton2020}, \citet{DiValentinoetal2021b}, \citet{Vagnozzietal2020, Vagnozzietal2021}, \citet{KiDSCollaboration2021}, \citet{ArjonaNesseris2021}, \citet{Dhawanetal2021}, \citet{Renzietal2021}, \citet{Gengetal2022}, \citet{WeiMelia2022}, \citet{MukherjeeBanerjee2022}, \citet{Glanvilleetal2022}, and references therein.} The Hubble parameter $H(z)$, discussed below, is used to make theoretical predictions in these cosmological models.

 In the cosmological models here, we assume one massive and two massless neutrino species with the non-relativistic neutrino physical energy density parameter $\onh=\sum m_{\nu}/(93.14\ \rm eV)=0.06\ \rm eV/(93.14\ \rm eV)$, where $h$ is the Hubble constant $H_0$ in units of 100 \hunit.
-The non-relativistic matter density parameter $\Om = (\onh + \obh + \och)/{h^2}$, where \obhs\ and \ochs\ are the current values of the observationally-constrained baryonic and cold dark matter physical energy density parameters, respectively.\footnote{In the \cq\ and \mq\ alone cases, the current value of the baryonic matter energy density parameter and the Hubble constant are set to $\Omega_b=0.05$ and $H_0=70$ \hunit, respectively, because these data alone are unable to constrain $\Omega_b$ and $H_0$.}
+The non-relativistic matter density parameter $\Om = (\onh + \obh + \och)/{h^2}$, where \obhs\ and \ochs\ are the current values of the observationally-constrained baryonic and cold dark matter physical energy density parameters, respectively.\footnote{In the \cq\ and \mq\ alone cases, the current value of the baryonic matter energy density parameter and the Hubble constant are set to $\Omega_b=0.05$ and $H_0=70$ \hunit, respectively, because these data alone are unable to constrain $\Omega_b$ and $H_0$.} Including neutrino species is more accurate even though it only has a mild effect on the constraints from \mii\ and \civ\ data.

 In the \lcdm\ models the Hubble parameter \be H(z, \textbf{\emph{p}}) = H_0\sqrt{\Om\left(1 + z\right)^3 + \Ok\left(1 + z\right)^2 + \Omega_{\Lambda}}, \ee where the cosmological parameters $\textbf{\emph{p}}=\{\Ok,\Om,H_0\}$ with $\Ok$ being the spatial curvature energy density parameter and the cosmological constant dark energy density parameter $\Omega_{\Lambda} = 1 - \Om - \Ok$.
 In the flat \lcdm\ model the constrained cosmological parameters are $H_0$, \obhs, and \ochs\ (only $\Omega_c$ is constrained in the \cq\ and \mq\ alone cases), whereas in the non-flat \lcdm\ model one additional cosmological parameter, \ok, is constrained.